Towards strong uniformity for isogenies of prime degree: Introduction

-In the present paper we study the more difficult question of Strong Uniformity.
-In \Cref{sec:background} we recall the notion of the \textbf{signature} $\eps$ of an isogeny, which is an element of $\left\{0,4,6,8,12\right\}^d$.
+In the present paper we study the more difficult question of Strong Uniformity\footnote{our previous work made extensive use of auxiliary prime ideals $\fq$ and their order in the class group of a given number field; this is the principal obstacle to our previous work being readily extendible to the strong uniformity question.}.
+In \Cref{sec:background} we recall the notion of the \textbf{signature} $\eps$ of an isogeny, which is an element of $\left\{0,4,6,8,12\right\}^d$. \main{2} In its subsection \ref{sec:signature_interpretation} we also give a conjectural description of how to interpret these signatures in terms of the geometry of modular curves.
+These signatures are divided into four classes: the generic signatures, and the signatures of Types 1, 2 and 3 (see \Cref{def:sig_types}).
+In particular, if an isogeny has Momose Type $n$ (for $n = 1,2,3$), then it also has a signature of Type $n$ (see \cite[Section 3.4]{banwait2022derickx}).
 The problem therefore reduces to finding, for each of the $5^d$ possible values of $\eps$, a nonzero integer $B_{\eps}$ such that, if there exists an elliptic curve over a degree $d$ number field $k$ admitting a $k$-rational $p$-isogeny with signature $\eps$, then $p | B_{\eps}$.
 While we are not able to do this for \emph{all} possible signatures, we are able to do this under a condition on the \textbf{trace} of $\eps$, defined as the sum of the integers in the tuple; as explained more precisely below, most signatures satisfy this trace condition.
-In \Cref{sec:divisibility_conditions} we describe our algorithm to compute, for a given auxiliary prime $q$, an integer $B_{\eps,q}$ which is a multiplicative bound for $k$-rational isogenies of signature $\eps$.
+In \Cref{sec:divisibility_conditions} we describe our algorithm to compute, for a given auxiliary prime $q$, an integer $B_{\eps,q}$ which is a multiplicative bound for prime degrees of $k$-rational isogenies of signature $\eps$.
 If this integer is nonzero, then we obtain a meaningful bound on the possible prime-degree isogenies as desired.
-In the one case we treat where this integer may be zero, we are able to obtain an additive bound on $p$ under GRH, as described in the following result, which is the main result of the paper.
+We also treat one case where this integer may be zero: we show that either $p$ divides a related, necessarily nonzero integer, or $p$ must split in a certain imaginary quadratic field.
+This is summarised in the following result, which is the main result of the paper.